oracle/zfssa-csi-driver/INSTALLATION.md

    ```
     For development only, other mechanisms can be used to create and share the secret with the container.

+    The driver uses a YAML parser for the parsing of this file.
+Because passwords should contain a variety
+    of 'special characters', enclose the password in double quotes

     *Warning* Do not store your credentials in source code control (such as this project).
 For production
     environments use a secure secret store that encrypts at rest and can provide credentials through role
     based access controls (refer to Kubernetes documentation).
 Do not use root user in production environments,